comp1100/comp1100.github.io/_sources/intro.md

 (sec:overview:grading)=
 ### Grading

-COMP1100 uses **competency-based assessment**, which means that it is **pass/fail course**.
+COMP1100 uses **competency-based assessment**, and is a straightforward **pass/fail course**.
 That means that you will not get a numerical grade from 1-7, as is common in course at UQ.

 The grade is excluded from calculation of your GPA, **unless** you receive a failing grade, in which case it is counted as a 2 for your GPA.

 **Why pass/fail?** COMP1100 brings students together using an innovation process as a vehicle for getting teams to collaborate, learn about teamwork, innovation, and related topics.
-As Jesse Stommel[^stommel2023] and others show, if students are immediately hung up on their grade and its effect on their GPA, then they focus on marking rubrics and on taking care of themselves instead of their team.
+As Jesse Stommel[^stommel2023] and others show, if students are immediately hung up on their grade and its effect on their GPA, then they focus on grading rubrics/criteria and on taking care of themselves instead of their team.
 This is fair enough -- we give incentives and students respond to those.
 However, this leads to dysfunctional teams and poor learning.

-A pass/fail grading scheme avoids the class trying to fit their process and project to specific grading criteria, and instead engages students with learning the competency that is required from the course.
+A pass/fail grading scheme mitigates the class trying to fit their process and project to specific grading criteria, and instead engages students with learning the competency that is required from the course.
 Further, for many students in their first year of university, it can be difficult to tackle more open-ended problems and the ambiguity inherent in innovation projects, particularly under the pressure of a grade.
 A pass/fail grading scheme that rewards people for trying, failing, contributing, and learning, allows them to take risks such as setting goals they find challenging.

 **So this means there is no assessment, right?
 No deadlines?!** No, sorry.
 Like any real project, we have deliverables and those deliverables have deadlines.
 Intermediate deadlines are important in projects to both ensure that the project is on track, and also to help motivate us (deadlines are known to be excellent at focusing people's attention).

 **So I can just do well for the first 6-7 weeks and then stopping trying to get to 50%?** Nope, sorry.
 There are no grades throughout.
 To pass, you need to work consistently on your project, and with high quality.
+You also need to demonstrate on ALL competency criteria.

 **How do I know if I'm doing enough to pass?** If you need to ask that question, you are probably not doing enough.
 By this, I mean, if you are trying to game the system by putting in just the minimum amount of work, then yes, you risk failing.
-A pass is not doing 50% of the project -- it is doing all of the project.
+A pass is not doing 50% of the project -- it is doing all of the project and doing it well.
 You can ensure that you pass by doing what is expected of you and trying your best.

 Despite no grades, there will still be **regular feedback** on both teams and individuals as to how they are doing.
 Any individual who fails this course will not be surprised that they fail as they will have had multiple items of feedback letting them know that they are on track to fail.